Guilt by Association Vol. 2

 Guilt by Association Vol. 2 is a compilation album released November 18, 2008 by Engine Room Recordings.
 Like its predecessor, Guilt by Association Vol. 1, it features indie rock artists covering well-known pop and R&B songs.

 Overview

 The second in a series of compilations released by Engine Room Recordings, Guilt by Association Vol. 2 features indie rock artists, including My Brightest Diamond and Frightened Rabbit, covering their favorite guilty pleasure pop songs.
 Conceived and compiled by Engine Room Recordings, the album brings together a variety of artists in the indie scene.

-The third album in the series was released on November 15, 2011, entitled Guilt by Association Vol. 3.
+The third album in the series, Guilt by Association Vol. 3, was released on November 15, 2011.